tyiannak/readys/annotation_agreement/README.md

 Where:

-- class_number is an integer (1,2 or 3) that defines the classification task we want to aggregate the annotations for.
+- class_number: an integer (1,2 or 3) that defines the classification task we want to aggregate the annotations for.

-- annotators is an integer that defines the annotator's threshold.
+- annotators: an integer that defines the annotator's threshold.
 For example, if annotators = 3 then we take into account only the samples that are annotated by 3 or more annotators.

 ### results
 When running the above command, the following files will be produced: